Ilulissat Kangerlua Greenland

 Getting There

-There’s no road connection to anywhere in Greenland.
-You fly to Ilulissat via Air Greenland, connecting from Copenhagen (the main hub, 4.5 hours) or from Kangerlussuaq, Nuuk, or a few other Greenlandic airports.
-Flights from Copenhagen start at around 4,000–6,000 DKK return, though prices vary significantly.
-Book months ahead in summer.
+There is no road connection to anywhere in Greenland.
+You fly to Ilulissat via Air Greenland, connecting from Copenhagen (the main hub, around 4.5 hours) or via other Greenlandic airports including Nuuk and Kangerlussuaq.
+Return flights from Copenhagen start at roughly 4,000 to 6,000 DKK, with significant variation.
+Book months ahead for summer travel.
+Once you arrive, the town is entirely walkable.

 The Icefjord

-The Sermermiut walking route is the main access path to the fjord viewpoints, starting near the town centre.
-The walk takes 1–2 hours depending on how far you go and how long you stop.
-The ice changes constantly and no two visits look the same.
-Some sections of the path cross wooden boardwalks over the tundra (the permafrost makes ordinary paths impractical).
+The Sermermiut walking route is the main access to the fjord viewpoints, starting near the town centre.
+The walk takes 1 to 2 hours depending on how far you go and how long you stop.
+Sections of the path cross wooden boardwalks over the tundra – permafrost makes ordinary ground construction impractical here.
+The ice changes constantly: icebergs calve, shift, and ground themselves in configurations that look different on every visit.
+No two days at the fjord look the same.

-Boat tours into the fjord run from the harbour, typically 2–3 hours.
-This gives you scale that’s impossible to appreciate from land — standing in an inflatable Zodiac next to a 70-metre iceberg has a way of clarifying certain things.
+Boat tours into the fjord run from the harbour, typically 2 to 3 hours.
+The scale of the icebergs is impossible to appreciate from the trail.
+Standing in an inflatable Zodiac next to a 70-metre wall of blue-white ice gives you something the photographs do not.
 Several operators run tours; ask at Hotel Arctic or book through the town’s tourism office.

 Dog Sledding and Winter Activities